 I knew that the cabin that awaited at the end of the night wouldn’t bear the best night’s sleep of my life but my happily full stomach was compensation enough.

-Visiting Toppes de Collantes was a highlight of my time in Cuba (travel fail and cabin problems aside), not just because of the hiking but because I got the chance to eat some of the best food I had in all of Cuba.
-And for that reason alone I’m glad I decided to explore Toppes de Collantes on my own.
+Visiting Topes de Collantes was a highlight of my time in Cuba (travel fail and cabin problems aside), not just because of the hiking but because I got the chance to eat some of the best food I had in all of Cuba.
+And for that reason alone I’m glad I decided to explore on my own.

-Taking a taxi is the best way to get to Toppes de Collantes without a tour or hire car.
+Taking a taxi is the best way to get to there without a tour or hire car.
 Ask your casa particular owner to recommend a driver and be sure to get a modern car with suspension for the ride.
 I paid $40CUC/USD for a return trip that permitted an overnight stay.

 I would highly recommend you steer clear of Villa Cuburni ($35CUC/USD per night).
 Hotel Los Helechos (same price) is the other alternatives that will let foreign tourists in and I can’t imagine it would be a worse option…but let me know what you think if you’ve stayed there.